Logiqx/wsw-results/docs/ukwa/proposal-2/README.md

 > **Windsurfing**
 >
-> Windsurfing rounds will count towards the UKWA windsurfing rankings, if the following conditions are met.
+> Windsurfing rounds will count towards the UKWA windsurfing rankings, if the following criteria are met.
 >
 > 1.1.
 There are at least 4 UKWA windsurfers who finish the round, referred to as finishers in 2.1 and 2.2.
 >